 Need to run a few errands?
 Get out of the house for a mental break or exercise?
-Around the time your child reaches the tween years, staying home alone may be an option.
-What age can kids stay home alone?
+Around the time your child reaches the tween years, staying home alone may be an option, but when is it actually OK to leave a child home alone?

 There is no agreed-upon age.
 Five-years-old is too young, but 16 is usually just fine.
 But the first time a child can stay home alone is somewhere in between, and that age depends on the family and the child.

-Here are five things to consider when it comes to your kid staying in the house alone.
+Here are five things to consider when it comes to letting your kid stay home alone.

 He wants to stay home alone.